cleavr/cleaverdocs/content/guides/load-balancer.md

 For more detailed instructions on this process, refer to [Apply a Cloudflare SSL Cert instructions](/ssl#apply-a-cloudflare-ssl-cert).

-## Step 5: Set Up Web App in Cleavr
+## Step 5: Set Up Web App In Cleavr

 In the Web App section of Cleavr, you'll notice that there are shell Web Apps from when you added the new sites in the earlier steps.
 You can ignore or remove these shell apps.